 To invite guests, click the Share link in the top right of the Project screen.
 Again, you can invite by sending a URL or adding their email address.
 This Share URL is Project specific — anyone with the link will have access to your project.

-You can send the share link to these folks, set them as Reviewers or Approvers, and they can quickly jump in to review the Project and give feedback, without even creating a Punchlist account.
+You can send the share link to these folks and they can quickly jump in to review the Project and give feedback, without even creating a Punchlist account.

 (Full disclosure, we do ask new Guests for their name and email address.
 But that’s it.
 We don’t market to your invited guests, and you can invite as many Guests as you’d like.)